-Some quick bread recipes have a hard time getting done in the middle.
-That’s why I almost always make small loaves.
-This recipe baked perfectly.
-The outside was golden and the inside was moist yet not mushy.
-(There’s nothing worse than a loaf of bread that’s mush in the middle.)
-In my convection oven the loaves took exactly 35 minutes.
+Many times, when a large loaf pan is used to bake quick bread, it’s very difficult to get the loaf done in the middle.
+The outside bakes faster than the inside.
+That’s why I always make small loaves.
+This lavender lemon bread recipe baked perfectly in these small pans.
+The outside was golden, and the inside was moist, yet not mushy.
+(There’s nothing worse than a loaf of bread that’s mush in the middle!)
+In my convection oven, these small lavender lemon loaves took exactly 35 minutes to bake.

 I packaged two of the loaves for my Dad…and the third one was gone in no time.
-This recipe would make the perfect Mother’s Day gift for that hard-to-buy-for Mom who has everything.
+This recipe would make a wonderful gift for a new neighbor, or the perfect Mother’s Day gift for that hard-to-buy-for Mom who has everything.
 I know my mom would have loved it.

 Thank you for stopping by and spending part of your day with me.
 I hope the sun is shining where you are…and if it’s not, I hope you can escape to your kitchen and bake some bread!